DevOps Engineer

 System AdministratorDevOps Engineer at a fintech company

-After three years as a sysadmin managing servers and monitoring systems, Alexey realized his daily work was already overlapping with DevOps responsibilities.
-He formalized his knowledge by learning Docker and Kubernetes, set up his first CI/CD pipeline, and earned an AWS certification.
-The transition felt natural — he was already solving the same problems, just with better tools.
-Within four months of focused upskilling, he landed a DevOps role with a 40% salary increase.
+After three years as a sysadmin, Alexey's daily work already overlapped with DevOps.
+He learned Docker and Kubernetes, set up his first CI/CD pipeline, and earned an AWS certification.
+Within four months, he landed a DevOps role with a 40% salary increase.

 Transition time: 4 months of preparation